perses/perses/docs/user-guides/dashboard-as-code.md

 It's first strongly recommended to ramp up on Go if you are not familiar with this technology.
 For this have a look at:
 - The [official website](https://go.dev/) of Go.

+You should then have a look at the [Go SDK documentation](../dac/go/) to better understand how to use the framework.

-Then, you can check an example of DaC usage [here](../../internal/cli/cmd/dac/build/testdata/go/main.go).
+You can also check an example of DaC usage [here](../../internal/cli/cmd/dac/build/testdata/go/main.go).
-To get a deeper understanding of the Go SDK and how to use it, the best thing to do for now is to check directly its source code.
-All the SDK utilities are located in the `github.com/perses/perses/go-sdk` package.

 > [!WARNING]
 > Do not log / print on the standard stdout!
 It would break the output of the `dac build` command.